 Among the areas of construction management, there is the logistics department.
 They are responsible for gathering, organizing and transporting all of the necessary construction materials needed.
 As you can understand, in order for that to occur, lots of different types of vehicles may be required.

-Benefits of fleet management in construction management
+Benefits of vehicle management in construction management

 Fleet management usually uses some sort of tracking device, installed in the vehicles of a fleet.
 Some construction-related vehicles that could feature such a device are trucks, heavy duty vehicles, shipping containers and construction machinery.

-By using a fleet management service, you can have several benefits in construction management.
+By using a vehicle management service, you can have several benefits in construction management.
 For example you get instant access to the fleet’s location, status of the vehicles and driver behavior.
 You’ll also be able check the mechanical status of the vehicles; and see if any of them have diagnosed a problem.
-These benefits, of course, vary and depend on the features that each fleet management service offers.
+These benefits, of course, vary and depend on the features that each vehicle management service offers.

 Location and trip log